Bob Paisley: Early life

-Bob Paisley was born on Thursday 23 January 1919, in the small County Durham coal mining village of Hetton-le-Hole which is seven miles from Sunderland.
+Bob Paisley was born on Thursday 23 January 1919, in the small County Durham coal mining village of Hetton-le-Hole.
 Paisley described it as "a close-knit community where coal was king and football was religion".
 His father Sam was a miner and his mother Emily a housewife.
 They had four sons: Willie, Bob, Hugh and Alan in age order.
 On the day Paisley was born, 150,000 miners nationwide went on strike for a shorter working week.
 Paisley attended a local school until he was thirteen and, like his friends there, had to rely on soup kitchens to supplement a meagre diet.
 In 1926, during the General Strike when he was seven, he had to scramble over slag heaps to collect coal dust that his parents could mix with water to create a crude fuel.
 Life was difficult for working-class families and, as Paisley recalled: "We lived in a small terraced house, and although we never went short of life's essentials, there was never much money left over by the end of the week".

 Paisley was an outstanding footballer at Eppleton Primary School and helped his team win seventeen trophies in a four-year period.
 Throughout his playing career, he was a left half.
 After leaving school at the age of 14, Paisley initially worked alongside his father at the pit and was there when his father had an underground accident which rendered him unable to work for five years.
 The mine was closed down and he trained to become a bricklayer.

 Paisley had joined Hetton Football Club after leaving school in 1933 and continued to attract notice as a member of their junior team.
 He had a boyhood dream of playing for Sunderland but when he was recommended to them by Hetton he was rejected as being "too small".
 Instead, he signed for Bishop Auckland before the 1937–38 season for three shillings and sixpence per match.